arita89/02830-Advanced_Project_Feature_recognition_360_degree_pictures/README.md

     ├── model_eval_High                 # contains results of trained model validated against images with high degree of deformation
     ├── model_eval_Low                  # contains results of trained model validated against images with high low of deformation
     └── model_eval_Non                  # contains results of trained model validated against images with high no deformation

-### Model.zip directory layout

-    .
-    ├── model_eval_High                  # contains a backup copy of the .py files living on the hpc server ├── model_eval_Low                   # contains zip files with different trained models and the datasets they have been trained on
-    └── model_eval_None                  # contains zip files with different datasets with their training and validation images
-    .
-    .
-    └── README.md

 ```